Marijuana DUI Overview

 There are two ways your driving privilege in California can be suspended.
 If you lose or default on the DMV hearing, a 1-year suspension can occur for a refusal.
 If you get convicted in court of a marijuana DUI, it will trigger a 6-month suspension.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest

 To get a DMV hearing you must call DMV to request a hearing, it is not automatically set for you.
 It is your responsibility to set your DMV hearing within 10 calendar days of the arrest.
 In refusal cases your license will be suspended for 1 year.
 The number to call to set your DMV hearing is on your Temporary License/Notice of Suspension.

 Reduced Marijuana DUI Charges – Reckless Driving (VC23103)

 A dry reckless is reckless driving not involving alcohol or drugs.
-It’s a better resolution then a DUI or Wet/Drug Reckless because it is not prior able against you by the DMV or Court if you ever get another DUI within the next 10 years.
+It’s a better resolution than a DUI or Wet/Drug Reckless because it is not prior able against you by the DMV or court if you ever get another DUI within the next 10 years.
 There is no license suspension associated with it.

 Studies Show that Marijuana Users drive better